grigri2020/Decision_simple_tree/README.md

 test_size is set to 0.25 which is the defeault in DecisionTreeClassifier().
->>The default criterion for node split is "gini".
+The default criterion for node split is "gini".
-But this can be changed to
+But this can be changed to  :
 >>DecisionTreeClassifier(criterion = 'entropy')

+>>
+hello